 One of our members assisted M., a veteran and retired postman.
 Our Church member helped M. to get hearing aids.
 He tended to him when he received a pacemaker, and helped him recover reimbursement for the cost of hearing aids that went missing while he was in hospital.
 Our Church member took him to plays (some were at local churches) and social events and seminars commensurate with M's interests, played cribbage and worked crossword puzzles with him, took him to doctor's appointments and to the library and to Church classes since he could no longer drive, and was his friend and companion.
-Later, he visited M. every other day for months at a nursing home and reassured him that he would be his friend forever.
+Later, he visited M. every other day for months at a nursing home and reassured him that he would be his friend forever, even after he was no longer using the body.
 M. was helped to remove his self-doubts and to see his worth as an outstanding man of character and integrity and to see that he is truly a Son of God.
 Our Church later assisted in officiating at his military memorial service!

-L. was a former MIT student.
+A. was a former MIT student.
 He was in so much abdominal pain that he did not want to live.
-His doctors could not help him.
+His doctors were not helping him, he said.
 He was in and out of mental institutions, voluntarily committing himself for short periods of time, as he was afraid he might end his life to end the pain.
-Our church member rescued him from his feather-infested condominium, tended to his meals, tended to his parrot (took it to get its wings clipped, etc.), took L. to doctor appointments, laid out his many vitamins and medications, washed his clothing, sorted his socks, cleaned his home, made his bed daily and put water by his bed at night, etc. Our church member talked and prayed with L. at length to lift his spirits.
-Finally, she was inspired to take L. to an acupuncturist who worked on the areas of his pain, and it was relieved after only a few visits.
-L. also thought he was not entitled to receive Social Security benefits.
+Our church member rescued him from his feather-infested condominium, tended to his meals, tended to his parrot (took it to get its wings clipped, etc.), took A. to doctor appointments, laid out his many vitamins and medications, washed his clothing, sorted his socks, cleaned his home, made his bed daily and put water by his bed at night, etc. Our church member talked and prayed with A. at length to lift his spirits.
+Finally, she was inspired to take A. to an acupuncturist who worked on the areas of his pain, and it was relieved after only a few visits.
+A. also thought he was not entitled to receive Social Security benefits.
 Our Church member assisted him in getting his due.
-Now L. is contentedly resuming his life of helping others, after receiving a substantial family inheritance.
+Now A. is contentedly resuming his life of helping others, after receiving a substantial family inheritance.

 P. was a gardener.
 His mother came to the Church to ask for help for her son to mature.
 He was given many lessons, in and out of Church, to which he responded very well, and he even passed along the teaching to his friends.
 Both he and his mother are grateful.